Marlamin/blog/blog/2025-05-25-new-engine/index.md

 > **Note that the below list of changes is not exhaustive by any means, but just the stuff I was able to find on various sources/from my own knowledge.**

 #### 2004+ - 1.x - Post-release
 - (1.8.3) Introduced the Blizzard Launcher.
-Not neccesarily an 'engine' upgrade, but big QoL change.
+Not necessarily an 'engine' upgrade, but big QoL change.
 - (1.10.0) Weather system introduced.

 #### 2007 - 2.x - Burning Crusade
 - Upgraded the Lua version from 5.0 to 5.1.1 which WoW still uses today, albeit optimized, extended and hardened throughout the years.
+- DXT5 texture compression support added to BLPs.
 - Minor ADT changes to add support for flying bounds.

 #### 2008 - 3.x - Wrath of the Lich King
 - Added DirectX 10 support.
 - Major ADT changes to add vertex shading, a new liquid storage format and cubemap support (e.g. Crystalsong Forest reflections).
-- Major M2 changes that split the files up into several different files allowing for quicker/more selective loading as well as
+- Major M2 changes that split the files up into several different files allowing for quicker/more selective loading.

 #### 2010 - 4.x - Cataclysm
 - Added experimental DirectX 11 support.